 There are 6 honorary Officers, who each serve for a maximum of 3 years.
-The President, for the first time, will be elected by Fellows and Members in the UK and Ireland.
+The President, for the first time, was elected in 2019 by Fellows and Members in the UK and Ireland.
 The 5 Vice Presidents are elected by RCOG Council.

 - Council (chair)

 - Academy of Medical Royal Colleges (member)

 - External relations

 Ranee has been a consultant in O&G in the NHS for the past 17 years and is now the Lead for the urogynaecology service at her Trust.
 Ranee has experience across a wide range of areas within O&G including psychosexual medicine, female genital mutilation (FGM) and the prevention and management of obstetric anal sphincter injury (OASI).

 Most recently, Ranee has worked as the International Fellows Representative for South Asia on the RCOG Council in which she has fostered improved relations and paved the way for closer and more effective collaboration.
 Alongside this, she is the Lead for the OASI Care Bundle project which has been developed and rolled out alongside the Royal College of Midwives.

 Ranee is also currently the President of the International Urogynaecological Association and has previously served as the secretary of the British Society of Urogynaecology (BSUG).

 As Vice President, Ranee’s priorities will be to support the membership of the College to deliver high quality healthcare to women by honing in on recruitment, attrition, rota gaps and consultant burnout.
 It is also important to Ranee that the entire membership, across the world, is engaged and empowered.